alexapostolu/night/README.md

 ### Getting Started with Night

-Night comes in two parts, the interpreter (this repo) and Dusk (the package manager).
-You can find easy installation and setup for both on the [Night website](https://night-website.dynamicsquid.repl.co/index.html).
+Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).
+You can find easy installation and setup, as well as a tutorial, for both on the [Night website](https://night-website.dynamicsquid.repl.co/index.html).

-You can also build

 And if you wish, you can build Night from source as well.